Recap

 How many distinct() values?

 n_distinct() tells you the number of unique elements.
-Must pull the column first!
+It needs a vector so you must pull the column first!

 n_distinct()